DOKOS-TAYOS/Lineal_chain_QUBO_QUDO_TensorQUDO_Solver_with_Tensor_Networks/README.md

 The code implements tensor network algorithms to solve tridiagonal QUBO (Quadratic Unconstrained Binary Optimization), QUDO (Quadratic Unconstrained Discrete Optimization), and Tensor QUDO problems with nearest-neighbor interactions in a 1D chain.

+An interactive version is available in the webpage https://lineal-chain-qubo-qudo-with-tensor-networks.streamlit.app/

 ---

 ## 📘 Contents